 As a central part of the Doctoral Program, each student is expected to acquire a broad range of supervised clinical experiences in the form of practica and an internship.
 These are planned, integrated, and supervised professional activities which ensure that over the course of their doctoral training, students are exposed to diverse roles, populations, settings, and types of interventions.
 Antioch University New England requires practica during the second and third years as well as a predoctoral internship.
-Some students also elect to take an advanced practicum during their fourth year.
+Most students also elect to take an advanced practicum during their fourth year.

 What follows is a condensed version of the Practicum and Internship policies.
 The complete version of these policies is found in the Clinical Psychology Handbook.

 The clinical training sequence is designed to complement the coursework aspect of the program.
 Clinical training experiences give the student opportunities for supervised practice in the areas of clinical psychology that are studied in courses, seminars, and workshops.
 Students are required to arrange practica at practicum settings affiliated with the program.
 Affiliated service agencies consider training one of their major functions and provide students with a high degree of access to professional psychologists who serve as supervisors and role models.
 The department has formal affiliation agreements with a variety of agencies throughout New England, which are experienced at training doctoral students in clinical psychology.
-Under the leadership of the Doctoral Program's director of practica, the program offers guidance to students in arranging appropriate training sites.
+Under the leadership of the Doctoral Program’s Director of Practica, the program offers guidance to students in arranging appropriate training sites.

 There are two required practicum experiences concurrent with coursework:

 - The Second Year Practicum includes experiences in a variety of intervention modalities and also provides the student with opportunities to develop psychological testing skills.